 I heard a story shared at a Christmas concert several years ago that taught the meaning behind common Christmas symbols.
 I loved it so much that I searched online to find a copy.
 Maybe you’ve heard it before.
-It begins like this:
+It goes like this:

 Just last Monday night I had a strange visitor.